 Can I Get a Virus via WhatsApp?

 It's long been thought that phones can't contract the kind of viruses that affect PCs, but no system in infallible, and that includes Android, iOS, and the Facebook-owned WhatsApp.
+Even Macs can get viruses.
 Still, examples of viruses being released through the platform are relatively rare, even if smartphone viruses are becoming more common.
 Last year the University of Cambridge discovered that 87% of Android phones are exposed to at least one critical vulnerability.

-While there have been cases of WhatsApp “hacking” in the news, these tend to be related to apps that masquerade as the popular messaging service.
-These include WhatsApp Gold, which was pitched as a “premium” version of WhatsApp, but it was nothing more than a malicious third party app designed to steal your data.
+While there have been cases of WhatsApp “hacking” in the news, these tend to be related to apps that masquerade as popular messaging services.
+These include WhatsApp Gold, which was pitched as a “premium” version of WhatsApp, but it was nothing more than a malicious third-party app designed to steal your data.
 Another virus, Agent Smith, replaces the WhatsApp app on your phone with a malicious version, but again, this isn't an infected file distributed through WhatsApp itself.
-Nefarious third party apps like these tend not to be available through official channels, and are easily caught with anti-virus software.
+Nefarious third-party apps like these tend not to be available through official channels, and are easily caught with anti-virus software.

-In May of last year, it was revealed that a bug in the app made it possible to access a user's phone for surveillance, utilising the audio call feature.
+In May of last year, it was revealed that a bug in the app made it possible to access a user's phone for surveillance, utilizing the audio call feature.
 This would occur whether or not the user had answered the original call.
-The company issued a patch shortly afterwards that fixed the issue.
+The company issued a patch shortly afterward that fixed the issue.